Co-op / Internship Program

 As students prepare for spring term internships/co-ops, externships and clinicals, consider the following information (please be aware that situations related to COVID-19 continue to evolve and so will compliance):

-Students, faculty and employers are encouraged to communicate and move their work-based learning online if possible.
-If feasible, employers and faculty should provide students with guidelines for participating in remote internships.
-At this time, many employers are not changing their internships programs, but that can change, as the COVID-19 situation progresses.
-Many internship sites offer remote/virtual work, other internship programs are postponing placement and work.
+Students, faculty and employers are encouraged to communicate and move work-based learning online if possible.
+Many internship sites offer remote/virtual work, or offer on-site opportunities and other internship programs are postponing placement and work.

 - To stay informed, students should talk to their faculty about graduation requirement options.